Early Help Offer – What is the Early Help Offer at Westhoughton High School?

-Assistant Headteachers oversee the educational and academic progress of each and every student using a variety of tracking, target setting and monitoring tools.
-This helps to ensure all students are focussed on achieving the best of which they are capable, working to remove any obstacles to learning.
+As part of the support team for your child’s year group there is a Student Progress lead (SPL).
+They are part of the teaching team but also work alongside the SSL.
+The SPL oversee the educational and academic progress of each and every student using a variety of tracking, target setting and monitoring tools.
+This helps to ensure all students are focused on achieving the best of which they are capable, working to remove any obstacles to learning.

 In addition, a team of Form Tutors who mentor students to ensure they make appropriate progress, and also celebrate student achievement.
 Tutors meet with their form group for twenty minutes each day in addition to registration time.
 Each tutor looks after the pastoral welfare and attendance of the students in their form group and holds assertive mentoring meetings with every student to discuss their academic progress and set targets to improve achievement.

-Bolton Parent Partnership Service provides support and advice to parents whose children have special educational needs.
+Bolton Information and Advisory Service provides support and advice to parents whose children have special educational needs.
 They provide accurate and neutral information on the full range of options available to parents.

 School Nursing Team – Health Issues

 School nurses promote and maintain the good health of all school age children and enable them to reach their full potential.
 The school nurse works in partnership with parents, children and young people, school staff and other professionals.
 The School Nursing team can offer advice and support on a range of issues and has links to other services that work with children and families.
-Our school nurse is Clare Harrison.
-You can contact Clare on 01204 463307.
+Our school nurse is Alison Clarke.
+You can contact Alison on 01204 463307.

 Runa Project (missing from home)

 RUNA (pronounced “runner”) works with children and young people who have been reported missing from home.
 RUNA works in partnership with Greater Manchester Police, Bolton Council and school.